 My dignity doesn’t accept bargains or new toxic relationships

-You’ve probably met at least one person who, after leaving one toxic relationship, gets into another.
+You’ve probably met at least one person who, after they leave a toxic relationship, get right into another one.

-Falling into the same abusive and wearing dynamic is more common than you think.
+Falling into the same abusive and exhausting dynamic is more common than you think.

-Remember: we should build healthy self-esteem and remember that our dignity cannot be sold, bought or bargained for.
+Remember: we should build healthy self-esteem and remember that our dignity cannot be bought or sold.

 It’s extremely important to remember that we deserve the best.
 Loving doesn’t mean suffering, and solitude in harmony is always preferable over insane, selfish and damaging love.